 Learning Environment: The course utilizes a blended classroom approach.
 The content is a mix of web-based and physical activities.
-Students will write and run code in the browser, create websites and digital artifacts, and engage in in-person collaborative exercises with classmates.
+Students will write and run code in the browser, create digital artifacts, and engage in in-person collaborative exercises with classmates all with a focus of Cybersecurity.
 Teachers utilize tools and resources provided by CodeHS to leverage time in the classroom and give focused 1-on-1 attention to students.
 Each unit of the course is broken down into lessons.
 Lessons consist of video tutorials, short quizzes, example programs to explore, written programming exercises, free response exercises, collaborative creation projects, and research projects.